The official version

 You don’t need a college degree to write novels, but some training helps.
 Read voraciously.
 Write daily.
 And get some craft under your belt, like learning how to structure a novel, how to create motivation in a character, and how to build your story world.
 Then jump in and do it!
 Ninety percent of Americans say they’d like to write a book someday, but only a tenth of a percent ever do it.
 Be one of those people.

 Who are your favorite authors?
 Favorite books?

 How much time do we have?
 LOL.
 I’ve been a hungry reader all my life, starting out with all the Nancy Drew mysteries, and moving on to L.M.
-Montgomery (I have a collection of first editions of her work) and Elizabeth Goudge (a British writer), then to popular fiction authors like Jennifer Crusie, Kristin Hannah, and Rosamund Pilcher.
+Montgomery (I have a collection of first editions of her work) and Elizabeth Goudge (a British writer), then to popular fiction authors like C.S.
+Harris, Linda Castillo, Louise Penny, and Kristin Hannah.
 I like steampunk by Cherie Priest and Gail Carriger, and Amish fiction by Vannetta Chapman and Suzanne Fisher; fantasy by Connie Willis, Troon Harrison, and Maria V. Snyder; and YA by Scott Green, Tanita Davis, and Scott Westerfeld.
 If I were stranded on a desert island with only one book, it would have to be Doomsday Book by Connie Willis.
 And I’d smuggle Pride and Prejudice and Jane Eyre onto the island in my pockets.